 Maria Vera van Embden Andres

 In April 2018, Maria moved to London to focus on cross-disciplinary projects that require collaborations between the art world, research institutions and technology companies.
-Alongside to her main career path, she kept on developing her own idea’s, proposals and works, including pieces of bespoke interior elements, and public art & light installations.
+Alongside her main career path, she kept on developing her own ideas, work and proposals, relating to public art & interactive installations.